MillenniumDB/MillenniumDB/README.md

 https://other.prefix.com/bar
 ```

-Using a prefix file is optional, but helps reduce the space occupied by IRIs in the database.
+Using a prefix file is optional (and only considered when working with RDF), but helps reduce the space occupied by IRIs in the database.
 MillenniumDB generates IDs for each prefix, and when importing IRIs into the database replaces any prefixes with IDs.
 For large databases this can safe a significant amount of space.
 The total number of user defined prefixes cannot exceed 255.

 Querying a Database